cosmos/cosmos-sdk/docs/gaia/validators/validator-setup.md

 ## Participate in genesis as a validator

 ::: warning
-This section only concerns validators that want to be in the genesis file of the Cosmos Hub mainnet.
-If the mainnet is already live, skip this section.
+The genesis ceremony for the Cosmos Hub mainnet is closed.
+Please skip to the next section.
 :::

 If you want to participate in genesis as a validator, you need to justify that